Volunteer to participate in research in Alberta, Canada

-A clinical study is conducted according to a research plan known as a protocol that has been developed by the pharmaceutical company and reviewed by the FDA along with an Institutional Review Board (IRB) representing the public interest.
+A clinical study is conducted according to a research plan known as a protocol that has been developed by the pharmaceutical company and reviewed by Health Canada along with a Research Ethics Board (REB) representing the public interest.
 These agencies monitor the progress of these studies.

 The protocol determines: